 Understanding how acupuncture works?

-Acupuncture incorporates the use of very fine needles.
-These are placed in sites around the body.
+Acupuncture incorporates the use of very fine needles, and a certified professional place them in sites around the body.
 These sites are known as acupuncture points.
 They stimulate sensory nerves under the skin and in the muscles.

-Subsequently, this releases a flow of endorphins.
-These are known as ‘feel-good’ hormones.
+Subsequently, this releases a flow of endorphins (‘feel-good’ hormones).
 They play a central role in pain relief.
 The impact of the treatment is cumulative.
 A series of acupuncture is almost certainly more beneficial than a single session.

 Acupuncture is now more widely used.
 It is used within many GP surgeries, Pain Management Centres and even hospices.
 This growth helps to emphasize its growth in acceptance.